Generate the master or base template in an app in Django

 </html>

-As you can see, here we have the base body, the HTML tag, body... and the blocks (block) enclose the dynamic part, you can place as many blocks as you want, in this case we have two, for the body, where we place our detail view or the list... and the title; each block has to have a name, which is the ID.
+As you can see, this is where we have the base body, the HTML tag, body... and the blocks enclose the dynamic part, you can place as many blocks as you want, in this case we have two, for the body, where we place our detail view or the listing... and the title; each block must have a name, which is the ID.

 {% extends "base.html" %}

-In this master template we define two blocks, one called content and another title; with these we can place any kind of content from where we inherit said template; how will we do next
+In this master template we define two blocks, one called content and another title; with these we can place any kind of content where we inherit said template from; as we will do below.

 {% extends "base.html" %}